ArtZero-io/frontend-react/docs/frontend_test_plan.md

   - Receive email confirming of the success of the project creation
   - Able to navigate the project or edit project in MY ACCOUNT \ MY PROJECTS
   - Balance is deducted with project fee & gas fee
+  - Observe the STATS:
+    + The next payout increases by: (Project fee x 30%)
 ```

 ```